 We all have motivation problems from time to time.
-Sometimes we just need to be more aware of what motivates us, and believe it or not, we often don’t know exactly what that is.
+Sometimes we just need to be more aware of what motivates us – we often don’t know exactly what that is.

 Money is very important too.
-I have heard many artists and writers proclaim that they are not motivated by money but I can only assume they have trust funds or perhaps have inherited great wealth.
+I have heard many artists and writers proclaim that they are not motivated by money but I can only assume they have inherited great wealth.

 There is absolutely nothing wrong by being motivated by money.
 Money pays the bills, puts food on our tables and pays for our computers and stationery.